Loan Specialists: Roberta Valdez, firstname.lastname@example.org or 801-982-2226 and Amy Wengren, email@example.com (801) 982-2227.

-- Agriculture Resource and Development Loan (ARDL) Program.
-This program is the largest portfolio, consisting of about 900 loans and nearly $20 million outstanding.
-The program is managed by the division for the Utah Soil Conservation Commission in cooperation with the soil conservation districts throughout the State.
+- Agriculture Resource and Development Loan (ARDL) Program: The program is managed by the division for the Utah Conservation Commission in cooperation with the local conservation districts throughout the State.
 The purpose of the loans is to finance improvements for landowners to provide for greater efficiencies in agriculture operations, range improvements, water and soil conservation, disaster assistance and environmental quality.
-The loans are written for a maximum of twelve-year terms at three percent interest and carry a four percent administration fee that goes directly to the Utah Association of Conservation Districts (UACD) to help finance their operations.
-The program is a revolving fund which is growing at the rate of about $1 million per year.
+The loans are written for a maximum of fifteen-year terms at tiered interest rate levels and may carry an administration fee that goes directly to support local conservation efforts across the state.
+The program is a revolving fund.
+The Emergency Disaster Relief Loan (EDRL) Program is currently administered within the ARDL Program.

-- Rural Rehabilitation Loan Programs.
-These programs, funded by both State and federal monies, total about $8 million, and consist of about 75 loans.
+- Rural Rehabilitation Loan Programs.: These programs, funded by both State and Federal monies.
 The purpose of the loans is variously to help financially troubled producers to stay in business, to assist beginning farmers in obtaining farm property and to provide financing for transfer of agriculture properties from one generation to another.
 They are essentially loans of last resort requiring that applicants be declined by conventional commercial lenders.
-Terms range up to a maximum of ten years, and interest rates are five percent or less.
+Terms range up to a maximum of ten years, and interest rates are three percent or less.

-- Petroleum Storage Tank (PST) Loans.
-This program is managed for DEQ to provide financing for property owners who have underground storage tanks that require removal, replacement or remediation.
-Loans are made for up to $45,000 for a maximum ten-year term at three percent interest.
+- Petroleum Storage Tank (PST) Loans: This program is managed for DEQ to provide financing for property owners who have underground storage tanks that require removal, replacement or remediation.
+Loans are made for up to $100,000 per tank up to $300,000 loan cap per facility for a maximum ten-year term at zero percent interest.

 The division cooperates with DEQ’s Division of Water Quality to finance projects for eliminating or reducing non-point source water pollution on private lands.